Vladmidir/movie-database-SQLAlchemy/readme.md

       `Class.query.get(1)` (id is the key in this case)

 ## Future development
+Style this thing properly, so it looks pretty.

 I can make a form that takes in a movie name.
 Then I would pass the POST request and search for the movie in the database.
 Return the list of movies that have